Prenuptial Agreement Lawyer

 Second, the agreement must be executed voluntarily; if it is found that either party signed the agreement under duress or unfair pressure from the other side, it will not be enforced.

 Third, the agreement must not be unconscionable; if it leaves one party destitute or places an unreasonable burden on one party.

 Fourth, in order for a prenuptial agreement to be enforceable in Colorado, each party must adequately disclose his or her assets, liabilities, and income to the other party.

 Fifth, an important requirement to ensure that a premarital agreement is enforceable, is to make sure that both parties have access to his and her independent attorneys.

-Lastly, the agreement needs to be validly executed by both parties in other words, the prenup needs to be notarized.
+Lastly, the agreement needs to be validly executed by both parties.
+In other words, the prenup needs to be notarized by a prenuptial attorney.